- Fibrosis and simple cysts

-Many breast lumps turn out to be caused by fibrosis and/or cysts, benign changes in breast tissue that happen in many women at some time in their lives.
-Fibrosis is the formation of scar-like (fibrous) tissue, and cysts are fluid-filled sacs.
+Many breast lumps turn out to be caused by fibrosis and/or cysts, which are benign changes in breast tissue that happen in many women at some time in their lives.
 These changes are sometimes called fibrocystic changes, and used to be called fibrocystic disease.
-They are most often diagnosed by a doctor based on symptoms, such as breast lumps, swelling, and tenderness or pain.
-These symptoms tend to be worse just before a woman’s menstrual period is about to begin.
-Her breasts may feel lumpy and, sometimes, she may notice a clear or slightly cloudy nipple discharge..
+They are most often diagnosed based on symptoms, such as breast lumps, swelling, and tenderness or pain.
+These symptoms tend to be worse just before a woman’s menstrual period begins.
+Your breasts may feel lumpy and, sometimes, you may notice a clear or slightly cloudy nipple discharge.

 These changes are most common in women of childbearing age, but they can affect women of any age.
-They are the most common benign condition of the breast.
 They may be found in different parts of the breast and in both breasts at the same time.

-Fibrosis refers to a large amount of fibrous tissue, the same material that ligaments and scar tissues are made of.
+Fibrosis refers to a large amount of fibrous tissue, the same tissue that ligaments and scar tissue are made of.
 Areas of fibrosis feel rubbery, firm, or hard to the touch.
-Fibrosis does not increase your breast cancer risk and does not need any special treatment.

-A round, movable lump, especially one that is tender to the touch, suggests a cyst.
-Cysts are fluid-filled, round or oval shaped sacs within the breasts.
-They are most often found in women in their 40s, but they can be seen in women of any age.
+A round, movable lump, especially one that’s tender to the touch, suggests a cyst.
+Cysts are fluid-filled, round or oval sacs within the breasts.
+They are most often found in women in their 40s, but they can occur in women of any age.
 Monthly hormone changes often cause cysts to get bigger and become painful and more noticeable just before the menstrual period.

-Cysts start out with a build-up of fluid inside breast glands.
-Microcysts (microscopic cysts) are too small to feel and are found only when tissue is looked at under the microscope.
-If fluid continues to build up, macrocysts (large cysts) are formed.
-These can be easily felt and can reach 1 or 2 inches across.
+Cysts start out from fluid building up inside the breast glands.
+Microcysts (tiny, microscopic cysts) are too small to feel and are found only when tissue is looked at under a microscope.
+If fluid continues to build up, macrocysts (large cysts) can form.
+These can be felt easily and can be as large as 1 or 2 inches across.
 As they grow, the breast tissue around the cyst may stretch and be painful.

-In most cases, symptoms of fibrocystic changes include breast pain and tender lumps or thickened areas in the breasts.
-These symptoms may change as the woman moves through different stages of the menstrual cycle.
-Sometimes, one of the lumps may feel firmer or have other features that lead to a concern about cancer.
-When this happens, a needle biopsy or a surgical biopsy may be needed to make sure that cancer is not present.
+Most often, fibrocystic changes are diagnosed based on symptoms alone.
+If you have fibrocystic changes in your breast, the symptoms may change as you move through different stages of your menstrual cycle.
+Sometimes, one of the lumps might feel firmer or have other features that lead to a concern about cancer.
+When this happens, a biopsy may be needed to make sure that it’s not cancer.

-Most women with fibrocystic changes and no bothersome symptoms do not need treatment, but closer follow-up may be advised.
-Women with mild discomfort may get relief from supportive bras or over-the-counter pain relievers.
+Most women with fibrocystic changes and without bothersome symptoms do not need treatment, but they might be watched closely.
+If you have mild discomfort from fibrosis, you may get relief from well-fitted, supportive bras, applying heat, or using over-the-counter pain relievers.

-Some women report that their breast symptoms improve if they avoid caffeine and other stimulants (called methylxanthines) found in coffee, tea, chocolate, and many soft drinks.
-Studies have not found those stimulants to have a significant impact on symptoms, but many women feel that avoiding these foods and drinks for a couple of months is worth trying.
+Some women report that their breast symptoms improve if they avoid caffeine and other stimulants found in coffee, tea, chocolate, and many soft drinks.
+Studies have not found that these stimulants cause these symptoms, but many women feel that avoiding these foods and drinks for a couple of months is worth trying.

-Because breast swelling toward the end of the menstrual cycle is painful for some women, some doctors recommend that women reduce salt in their diets or take diuretics (drugs to remove salt and fluid from the body).
-But studies have not found diuretics to be better than pills that do not have any medicine in them (placebos).
+Because breast swelling toward the end of the menstrual cycle is painful for some women, some doctors recommend that women with severe symptoms cut out salt in their diets or take diuretics (drugs to help remove fluid from the body).